Level: Intermediate (Level 2)Awarding Body: Edexcel

 I learnt new topics this year and this will help me in university

-Extensive support programme – Several weekly workshops led by staff.
+Extensive support programme – Weekly workshops led by staff.
 We also select some of our most successful A2 students to be paid to run workshops and mentor other students.